-PSYC 489 (3-3-0) Independent Study I: Supervised library, laboratory, and/or field research in psychology on a topic of choice of a student.
+PSYC 489 (3-3-0) Independent Study I: Supervised library, laboratory, and/or field research in psychology on a student's topic of choice (topic determined in consultation with a faculty supervisor).

-PSYC 491 (3-3-0) Independent Study II: Supervised library, laboratory, and/or field research in psychology on a topic of choice of a student.
+PSYC 490 (3-3-0) Independent Study II: Supervised library, laboratory, and/or field research in psychology on a topic of choice of a student.